WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 "sig"

 : Binary content (Section 4.5 of {{!I-D.ietf-httpbis-header-structure}}) holding
-  the signature of most of these parameters and the significant headers of the exchange ({{significant-headers}}).
+  the signature of most of these parameters and the exchange's headers.

 "integrity"